fjpereny/Engineering-Units-Conversion/README.md

 # Engineering-Units-Conversion
 ## Description
-Python Engineering Unit Conversion Library is a current work in grogress.
-The aim of the libary is to provide users with easy management of engineering units and to avoid mistakes when working with and converting between different units of measurement.
+Python Engineering Unit Conversion Library is a current work in progress.
+The aim of the library is to provide users with easy management of engineering units and to avoid mistakes when working with and converting between different units of measurement.